 -

-- Your website.
+- Your site.

 -

-Using the Google Disavow Tool:
+How to utilize the Google Disavow Tool:

 -

-When to Use the Disavow Tool: The Disavow Tool should be used with extreme caution and is generally recommended in specific scenarios [22, 59, 96, 97, 98, 107, 108, 109, 110]:
+When to Use the Disavow Tool: You should only use the Disavow Tool with a lot of care, and it’s usually only recommended in particular scenarios [22, 59, 96, 97, 98, 107, 108, 109, 110]:

-- These links have caused a manual action for unnatural links, or you believe they are highly likely to cause one (e.g., due to past paid link schemes or known negative SEO attacks).[21, 22, 59, 92, 93, 97, 98, 108, 109, 110]
+- You fear these links will trigger a manual action for unnatural links, or they already have (for example, because of past bought link schemes or known negative SEO campaigns).[21, 22, 59, 92, 93, 97, 98, 108, 109, 110]

 -

-What Links NOT to Disavow (Generally):
+What Links You Should NOT Disavow (In General):

-- Links simply because they are
+- Links merely because they don’t follow.[94]

 -

-) encoded in UTF-8 or 7-bit ASCII.[21, 57, 59, 61, 62, 63, 93, 98, 99, 101, 112] - List one URL or domain per line.[21, 57, 62, 63, 93, 98, 101, 112]
+.txt) that uses UTF-8 or 7-bit ASCII.[21, 57, 59, 61, 62, 63, 93, 98, 99, 101, 112] - On each line, write down one URL or domain.[21, 57, 62, 63, 93, 98, 101, 112]

-).[21, 57, 61, 62, 63, 93, 98, 99, 101, 112] - To disavow a specific page URL:
+domain:example.com(don’t includehttp://,https://, orwww.).[21, 57, 61, 62, 63, 93, 98, 99, 101, 112] - To express you don’t want a certain page URL:

-.[21, 57, 63, 99, 112] - You can add comments by starting a line with a
+http://spam.example.com/spammy-page.html.[21, 57, 63, 99, 112] - To add comments, start a line with a

-).[21, 57, 63, 94, 98, 99, 101, 113] - The maximum file size is 2MB, and it can contain up to 100,000 lines (including comments and blank lines).[98]
-Maximum URL length is 2,048 characters.[98]
+#symbol.
+Google won’t see these lines, but they can help you keep track of things (for example,# Negative SEO assault links from Oct 2024).[21, 57, 63, 94, 98, 99, 101, 113] - The maximum file size is 2MB, and it can include up to 100,000 lines, including comments and blank lines.[98]
+The maximum URL length is 2,048 characters.[98]

 Example of a disavow file:

-# Links from known PBN domain:example-pbn-site1.com domain:another-spamdomain.net # Single spammy page from an otherwise okay-ish site http://okayishsite.com/really-bad-page.html # Negative SEO links identified on 2024-10-15 domain:negativeseoattacker.com
+# Links from known PBN domain:example-pbn-site1.com domain:another-spamdomain.net # Single spammy page from an otherwise okay-ish site http://okayishsite.com/really-bad-page.html # Negative SEO links identified on 2024-10-15 domain:negativeseoattacker.com - It is vital that the disavow file is a plain text file (

 -

-.[56, 57, 60, 61, 62, 63, 112, 113] - Select the correct website property from the dropdown list.
-Ensure you select the exact version (http/https, www/non-www) or domain property that the links point to.
-If you have separate properties for http and https, you may need to submit the file for each.[57, 62, 63, 112, 113]
+https://search.google.com/search-console/disavow-links.[56, 57, 60, 61, 62, 63, 112, 113] - From the drop-down list, choose the relevant website property.
+Make sure you choose the right version (http/https, www/non-www) or domain property that the links lead to.
+If you have different ones for HTTP and HTTPS, you might have to send the file for each one.[57, 62, 63, 112, 113]

 - Choose your